Harfenlabor/harfenlabor.com/exampleSite/content/research/the-barberini-harp-1982.md

 ![](/images/soundbox.jpg)

-###### The Barberini Harp as it was displayed when this image was taken in 1987, Museo Nazionale degli Strumenti Musicali, Roma.
+###### The soundbox and the soundboard of the Barberini Harp, with the slat construction of the soundboard visible.
+The soundboard was made of bent wood, which can also be seen in the image.
+Museo Nazionale degli Strumenti Musicali, Roma, 1987.

 ***

 ![](/images/soundboard-and-strings.jpg)

-###### The Barberini Harp as it was displayed when this image was taken in 1987, Museo Nazionale degli Strumenti Musicali, Roma.
+###### The soundboard of the Barberini Harp, with a sound hole and the brace covers showing.
+The buttons are arranged into three rows, each with its own row of strings.
+Museo Nazionale degli Strumenti Musicali, Roma, 1987.

 ***